suhy-jang/tweetx/docs/specification.md

 - NPM scripts for dev and production env
 - Config file for important constants
-- Use query, mutation, subscription methods with documented descriptions
+- Use query, mutation methods with documented descriptions
 - Authentication method to give permission
 - DB Validation using Prisma and no external libraries
 - Use async/await for prisma CRUD